IceCream0818/Pulse-Oximeter/README.md

-Pulse-Oximeter
-#an Arduino device that detects heart rate
+an Arduino device that detects heart rate

 Worked with Salina Zhang and Sophia Sun from Temple University